no-chris/chord-symbol/CONTRIBUTING.md

 - a fully working unit test suite
 - code coverage threshold (100%, no less)
 - auto update of the demo site
+- auto update of Readme TOC and API documentation
 - up to date npm dependencies (optional)
 - no npm security issues (optional)